happywang23/getting-started/README.md

 This will take a while when you run it for the first time.
 Vagrant will download the base box, launch the virtual machine and install the software mentioned above.

+**Note** - Please check that there were no errors during this step.
+Any errors might lead to the case where you wont find clion in the vm.
+If such an error happens, you try running ``vagrant reload``

 ### Login and finish installation

 When the software installation is complete, log into the VM (user and password are "vagrant").